Pupil Stabs Teacher To Death At French School - UrduPoint

 "We're just in Spanish class together.
 But there had never been a problem between him and the teacher in class," she said.

-- 'Conscientious' teacher - The school, Saint-Thomas d'Aquin, is a private and Catholic-based establishment close to the centre of Saint-Jean-de-Luz, which in summer is one of France's best loved resorts on the sandy Basque country coast.
+- 'Conscientious' teacher - The school, Saint-Thomas d'Aquin, is a private, Catholic-based establishment close to the centre of Saint-Jean-de-Luz, which in summer is one of France's best-loved resorts on the sandy Basque country coast.

 The teacher had long taught at the school and was "conscientious", a representative from the FEP-CFDT teachers' union said.